civilservicelgbt/civilservicelgbt.github.io/_events/2022-08-27-civil-service-at-manchester-pride.md

 ---

-## Reserve list

-We are now operating a reserve list for Manchester Pride.

-If you would like to join the reserve list please email <northwest@civilservice.lgbt>

----

 ## Joining instructions

 Thank you for registering for Manchester Pride.
 We hope that you have an amazing day with us.
 The theme this year will be **March for Peace**, with the importance of peace in a world where all LGBTQ+ people are free to live and love without prejudice at its heart.
 [Visit the Manchester Pride website for more information](https://www.manchesterpride.com).